raganwald/hashlife/README.md

 ### jumping into the future

-Pressing the space bar jumps forward into the future.
+You can tap the little click or press the space bar to jump forward into the future.
 The number of generations jumped depends upon the size of the pattern in the display, so if you have a pattern that grows (like the glider gun), it will jump forward in ever-increasing numbers of generation.
 It takes 30 or so ever-accelerating jumps to take a glider gun up to a trillion generations and a population of 366 billion cells.

 ### behind the scenes